 If you ask us a question we may need to involve another organisation to answer this question.
 The data that we exchange with this organisation will only be used by them to answer your question.

 When you subscribe to a newsletter, you can indicate a preference for certain topics.
 You will then only get to see news about those topics.
 We will save your preferences for as long as you are subscribed to the newsletter.

 If you are under 16 years of age your parents or guardians need to give us permission to process your personal data.

 We do not store your personal data for longer than necessary.
 For example, if you cancel your subscription to one of our newsletters, we will delete your personal data.
 We will process and protect your personal data with due care.

-You can request to see which data we have stored under your name, or ask for it to be amended or removed, using the form below.
+You can request to access personal data we have stored under your name, or ask for it to be rectified or erased, using the form below.
 You can also revoke your consent.